-What is it & how does it affect suppliers?
+What is it & how does

 The NHS Net Zero Plan is a sub-part of the larger NHS Long Term Plan, in which the National Health Service lays out a specific plan for the next decade in terms of saving lives, reducing carbon emissions, and putting more funds into different healthcare sectors.

 In terms of the environment, the NHS aim to be the world’s first net zero national health service by the means of 2 targets:

 - - Reducing the NHS Carbon Footprint by 20% by 2028-2032.

 - - Reducing the NHS Carbon Footprint Plus (emissions the NHS influence such as supply chain) by 80% by 2036-2039.